Niu Technologies (NASDAQ:NIU) Announces Quarterly Earnings Results, Beats Estimates By $0.28 EPS

 Niu Technologies (NASDAQ:NIU) announced its quarterly earnings data on Sunday.
-The company reported $0.86 earnings per share for the quarter, beating the consensus estimate of $0.58 by $0.28, Fidelity Earnings reports.
-Niu Technologies had a net margin of 7.46% and a return on equity of 20.60%.
+The company reported $0.86 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.58 by $0.28, Fidelity Earnings reports.
+Niu Technologies had a return on equity of 20.60% and a net margin of 7.46%.

-Several brokerages have recently weighed in on NIU.
-Needham & Company LLC upped their price objective on shares of Niu Technologies from $36.00 to $46.00 and gave the company a “buy” rating in a report on Friday, January 15th.
-TheStreet raised shares of Niu Technologies from a “c” rating to a “b-” rating in a research report on Wednesday, November 25th.
-Daiwa Capital Markets assumed coverage on shares of Niu Technologies in a research report on Friday.
-They set an “outperform” rating and a $41.50 target price for the company.
-Citigroup boosted their target price on shares of Niu Technologies in a research report on Wednesday, March 3rd.
-Finally, Zacks Investment Research downgraded shares of Niu Technologies from a “hold” rating to a “sell” rating in a research report on Saturday, December 19th.
-One investment analyst has rated the stock with a sell rating, one has given a hold rating and six have issued a buy rating to the stock.
-Niu Technologies has an average rating of “Buy” and an average target price of $34.50.
+NIU has been the topic of several research analyst reports.
+Daiwa Capital Markets initiated coverage on Niu Technologies in a research note on Friday.
+They issued an “outperform” rating and a $41.50 price objective on the stock.
+TheStreet upgraded Niu Technologies from a “c” rating to a “b-” rating in a report on Wednesday, November 25th.
+Citigroup upped their target price on Niu Technologies in a report on Wednesday, March 3rd.
+Needham & Company LLC upped their target price on Niu Technologies from $36.00 to $46.00 and gave the stock a “buy” rating in a report on Friday, January 15th.
+Finally, Zacks Investment Research lowered Niu Technologies from a “hold” rating to a “sell” rating in a report on Saturday, December 19th.
+One investment analyst has rated the stock with a sell rating, one has given a hold rating and six have assigned a buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and a consensus price target of $34.50.

 Niu Technologies designs, manufactures, and sells smart electric-scooters in the People's Republic of China.
 The company offers NQi, MQi, UQi, and Gova series e-scooters; RQi and TQi series urban commuter electric motorcycles; and NIU Aero series professional mountain and road bicycles under the NIU brand name.